enidrapp105/parp/README.md

 This currently only plays/records 32-bit encoded raw audio with a sample rate of 44100Hz

 ## To run:
-clone the repository install dependencies:
+clone the repository and install dependencies:

     sudo apt-get install curl cmake clang pulseaudio libasound-dev libjack-dev ffmpeg libavformat-dev libavcodec-dev libavutil-dev libswresample-dev